drmortalwombat/oscar64/README.md

 The resulting compiler is a frankenstein constructed from a converted javascript parser a intermediate code optimizer based on a 15 year old compiler for 64bit x86 code and some new components for the backend.

 The performance of interpreted code is clearly not as good as native machine code but the penalty for 16bit code is around 40-50% and less than 10% for floating point.
-Code that can use 8bit my suffer up to a factor of 10 to 20.
+Code that can use 8bit may suffer up to a factor of 10 to 20.

 The goal is to implement the actual C standard and not some subset for performance reasons.
 So the compiler must support: